luxfi/js/README.md

 const myKeychain = xchain.keyChain()
 ```

-This exposes the instance of the class AVMKeyChain which is created when the X-Chain API is created.
+This exposes the instance of the class XVMKeyChain which is created when the X-Chain API is created.
 At present, this supports secp256k1 curve for ECDSA key pairs.

 ### Creating X-Chain key pairs